Mirror symmetry for very affine hypersurfaces: Our approach to homological mirror symmetry

+Homological mirror symmetry as usually stated is an equivalence between coherent sheaves on a given algebraic variety and the Fukaya category of its mirror.
+What the pictures above suggest is that this should extend to a natural transformation between the functor $\IndCoh_*$, perhaps with respect to some restricted class of maps including normalizations, and a functor $\IndFuk_*$, covariant with respect to some class of maps including those mirror to normalization.
+It suggests moreover that $\IndFuk_*$ should take certain diagrams -- those mirror to certain pushouts of varieties -- to pushouts of dg or $A_\infty$ categories.

-Given these structural properties, establishing mirror symmetry amounts to showing that there is an identification, respecting the relevant inclusion functors, of the Fukaya and coherent sheaf categories of our building blocks.
+In fact, a covariant functor from a category of Liouville sectors to $A_\infty$ categories has been defined in \cite{GPS1}, and shown in \cite{GPS2} to carry diagrams like those illustrated above to pushouts.
+Given these structural properties, one can establish mirror symmetry by showing that there is an identification, respecting the relevant inclusion functors, of the Fukaya and coherent-sheaf categories of our building blocks.

+\begin{remark} Strictly speaking, this subsection does not illustrate a special case of the statement of Theorem \ref{maintheorem}, because the self-nodal curve is not the boundary of a toric variety.
+However, an essentially identical argument gives the mirror symmetry between the nodal necklace of three $\mathbb{P}^1$s and a thrice-punctured torus, which is a special case of Theorem \ref{maintheorem}.

+This subsection also does not exactly illustrate the proof we will give of Theorem \ref{maintheorem}; instead, as we explain below, we will translate these ideas to the microlocal sheaf setting using \cite{GPS3}.
+In this setting, we need only cover the skeleton, as we do in Corollary \ref{cor:cover1}.
+A lift of this cover to a sectorial cover in the sense of \cite{GPS2} would yield a proof hewing closer to the above illustration. \end{remark}